Campus courses (UZH only)

 For this course, a Template with the following components will be used:

-In the "Area for instructors" (visible only to course owners and coaches):
+In the "Area for instructors" (visible only to course owners and coaches):- E-mail course element (@Students; for communication with students)

 The following settings are used: